rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 can help coordinate return of the material once the donor/seller has been notified by the curator.

-For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol") on Box.
+For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol") on OneDrive.

 ### 2.2.2 Paperwork<a href="#anchor1"><sup>1</sup></a>